KilledByAPixel/LittleJS/README.md

 If your game loads any files like images you will need to run a local web server.
 I recommend an editor that does this automatically like [Visual Studio Code](https://code.visualstudio.com/) with the [Live Server plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
 You can also use [http-server](https://www.npmjs.com/package/http-server) via npm.

-## Tutorial

-- [Breakout Tutorial](https://github.com/KilledByAPixel/LittleJS/blob/main/examples/breakoutTutorial) - Shows how to make a simple game from scatch with LittleJS.
+[The Breakout Tutorial](https://github.com/KilledByAPixel/LittleJS/blob/main/examples/breakoutTutorial) is provided to demonstrate how to make a simple game from scratch.
+[The tutorial is also available on YouTube.](https://youtu.be/tSwDx-NWTXE?si=bkjMa8-7AN2Wg5MO)

 ## Builds